degreepath/auditor/tests/snapshots/2018-19/major/religion.md

 ## General Education
 For this requirement, you must both:

-- have at least one course taken with the “BTS-B” general education attribute
+- take at least one course with the “BTS-B” general education attribute

-- and have at least one course taken with the “BTS-T” general education attribute
+- and take at least one course with the “BTS-T” general education attribute

 ## What is Religion?